FAQs (And Some Others)

 Will you review my book in the Woman Alive book club?

-No, I am sorry, I’ve now relinquished the running of the book club, after 16 amazing years of books, books, and more books.
+No, I am sorry, I relinquished the running of the book club, after 16 amazing years.
 I’m delighted that Claire Musters has taken over the hosting, so do check it out.

 I will soon have my first radio interview.
 Any tips?

 Yes!
-I love radio, ever since the nerve-wracking week over a decade ago when I reviewed the newspapers on the “Woman to Woman” show on Premier Radio with a tough interviewer (this was before the gorgeous Maria Rodgrius came to host the show).
+I love radio, ever since the nerve-wracking week well over a decade ago when I reviewed the newspapers on the “Woman to Woman” show on Premier Radio with a tough interviewer (this was before the gorgeous Maria Rodgrius hosted the show).
 Yes, I flailed.
 But I’ve learned, and I share my advice in this post – don’t ramble; make sure you smile; speak as if to one person…

 Home – and our Homemaker – are strong themes in Finding Myself in Britain, and I loved exploring them further for nearly a year by many gifted writers who contributed to the “There’s No Place Like Home” series.